Fidelity, others invest $40.6 mln in India pharma company

-Fidelity Growth Partners, the private equity arm of Fidelity Worldwide Investment, along with existing investors have invested 2 billion rupees in Aptuit Laurus Pvt Ltd, an unlisted Indian pharma company.
+Feb 14 Fidelity Growth Partners, the private equity arm of Fidelity Worldwide Investment, along with existing investors have invested 2 billion rupees ($40.6 million) in Aptuit Laurus Pvt Ltd, an unlisted Indian pharma company.

 Chava Satyanarayana, founder and CEO of Aptuit Laurus, also invested along with Fidelity, the private equity fund said in a statement.